 MACRA is also on the drive to develop smart cities starting with Blantyre in an effort to mitigate the negative impact of urban population growth and rapid urbanisation.
+The aim is that Blantryre will be a smart city by 2020.
 The smart city will interconnect human capital, social capital, and ICT infrastructure in order to adress public issues and achieve a sustainable development and also improve the quality of life for citizens.
+It aims to support sustainable development and enhance the quality of life for citizens.
+MACRA intends to facilitate this initiative through City Councils, the Ministry of ICT and Civic Education, Ministry of Tourism, Telecommunication Operators (Fixed and Mobile Operators, ISPs), Communities in the country.
+The initial phase of the initiative will foucse on engagement with Blantyre City Council.